 - 6.4.4.1 Describe the policy or procedure: Once Providers are licensed, they are in agreement with families who receive CCDF subsidies.
-The Agreement covers written payment rates including information on payment process, including rates, schedules and the dispute-resolution process.
-A copy of the childcare authorization letter is provided to parent and childcare provider. - 6.4.5 Notifying Providers of Eligibility Changes
+The Agreement covers written payment rates including information on payment process, including rates, schedules and the dispute-resolution process. - 6.4.5 Notifying Providers of Eligibility Changes